 Box cutter and scissors.
 The box cutter is for cutting the nose cone from one of the water bottles (can be done in advance by an adult) and possibly also cutting the fins.
 The scissors are for the tape and possibly also the fins.

 Various tools for preparing the cork.
 Each cork will need to be cut in half (not longways) with a saw or whatever.
-Also, with a nail or tiny drill bit, a hole needs to be put into the center of the cork (longways).
-Then insert the ball-inflator needle since sometimes the first time inserting causes troubles.
+Also, with a tiny drill bit (or nail), a hole needs to be put into the center of the cork (longways).
+Then temporarily insert the ball-inflator needle since sometimes the first time inserting causes troubles.

 Material for a launch stand to make sure the rocket launches upwards.
 Be creative with this.
-See what I used in the image below (design and construction credit goes to my dad).
-Not shown in image, a two-by-four was eventually used to improve the stand to give it four inches of clearance from the ground.
-Building a launch stand is somewhat optional since a pile of gravel (or even a brave person's hand) can do the trick.
+See what I used in the images below.
+Design and construction credit of the wood stand goes to my dad, where the 4 vertical rails can be quickly removed as they are not attached other than sitting in 4 drilled holes.
+Building a launch stand is somewhat optional since a brave person's hand can do the trick.

 Optional: safety equipment.
 Eye protection during launch may be desired.
 Also, a work glove may be useful if doing many launches (for providing hand protection when firmly inserting the cork).